-he had two apprentices and three journeymen.
-This name appears in the Assistants List of 1698 with ' mort ' behind it.
-4 Jasper Latham [Lathum], whose name appears in the Yeomanry List of 1663, still belonged to that grade in the spring of 1678, as it was not until October.
-1678, that, at his own request, he came on to the Livery and Court of Assistants.
-He was the mason-contractor at the rebuilding of St. Mildred, Poultry, 1670-79, receiving £2.910 in cash and Portland stone to the value of £324 in part payment.
+4 Jasper Latham [Lathum], whose name appears in the Yeomanry List of 1663, still belonged to that grade in the spring of 1678, as it was not until October, 1678, that, at his own request, he came on to the Livery and Court of Assistants.
+He was the mason-contractor at the rebuilding of St. Mildred, Poultry, 1670-79, receiving £2,910 in cash and Portland stone to the value of £324 in part payment.
 (Weaver, 18.)
 In the 1680's he was one of the mason-contractors at St. Paul's.
 (Halley, 57.)
-E. Beresford Chancellor (Lives of the British Sculptors, 71) describes him as "an obscure sculptor" who executed work at Wilton and erected a white marble monument (in conjunction with one Boune) in Croydon Church to Archbishop Sheldon (died 1667).
+E. Beresford Chancellor (Lives of the Eritish Sculptors, 71) describes him as "an obscure sculptor" who executed work at Wilton and erected a white marble monument (in conjunction with one Boune) in Croydon Church to Archbishop Sheldon (died 1667).
 (His authority is Walpole, Anecdotes of Painting, where it is stated the monument was "by Latham, the City Architect, and Boune.")
 An apprentice named Jas.
 Burne, son of Thos.
-Burne, of Madeley, Staffordshire, mason, was bound to Latham on 29th July, 1668, and it is possible that he, or his father, was the ' Boune' of the Sheldon monument.
+Burne, of Madeley, Staffordshire, mason, was bound to Latham on 29th July, 1668, and it is possible that he, or his father, was the 'Boune' of the Sheldon monument.
 Latham was Warden of the Masons' Company in 1689, and an apprentice was bound to him on June 25th of that year.
 He is said to have died about 1690.
 (Halley, 58.)
-It is conceivable that he was the Jasper Latham apprentice to James Gilder in 1620-21, but is more likely to have been a son of that Jasper.
-On the other hand, notwithstanding an apprentice being bound to him in 1689, it is possible that he was Gilder's late apprentice, and consequently over 80 years of age in 1689, for Wren in January, 1689/90 " objects against M^r Latham for a madman " in connection with a certificate relating to some new building at Hampton Court.
+It is conceivable that he was the Jasper Latham apprenticed to James Gilder in 1620-21, but is more likely to have been a son of that Jasper.
+On the other hand, notwithstanding an apprentice being bound to him in 1689, it is possible that he was Gilder's late apprentice, and consequently over 80 years of age in 1689, for Wren in January, 1689/90 '' objects against Mr Latham for a madman '' in connection with a certificate relating to some new building at Hampton Court.
 (Cal.
 Treasury Books, 1689-92, p.
 355.)
-If this was our Jasper Latham as we think probable, possibly his faculties were by then impaired, although previously he had worked as a mason-contractor under Wre
+If this was our Jasper Latham as we think probable, possibly his faculties were by then impaired, although previously he had worked as a mason-contractor under Wren at St. Paul's and at St. Mildred's Poultry.
 M^r Stanton's shop in Holborn," so that he was still one of the biggest men, if not the biggest man, in his line.1 Other "Shopkeepers" in 1678 were Abraham Story2 who employed eight men, Mr. Pierce3 and Mr. Sybert3 who employed five men each, Mr. Thompson3 four men, Mr. Wyman three men, Mr. Tuffnell and Mr. Edgerly two men each, besides several who employed one man each.
 The List of the Search has been so printed in Appendix A as to reproduce, as nearly as possible, the lay-out as it appears in the Court Book-apart from certain footnotes which we have added by way of explanation.
 The same is true of the List relating to the Search of September, 1694 (Appendix C) and the Search of May, 1696 (Appendix E).
 Exactly how some of the lines are to be read, we cannot say with certainty.
 We have re-examined the original when in doubt, but would not like to assert that our interpretation is always correct.